Air Fryer Recipe

 Method

-1. Peel the potatoes if desired and cut into ¼ inch thick sticks.
+1. Peel the potatoes if you like, then cut them into ¼ inch thick sticks.

-2. Soak the potato sticks in cold water for at least 30 minutes, then drain and pat dry.
+2. Soak the potato sticks in cold water for at least 30 minutes, then drain well and pat them dry.

 4. Preheat the air fryer to 200°C (390°F) for about 5 minutes.

-5. Place the potatoes in the air fryer basket in a single layer and cook for 15-20 minutes, shaking halfway through, until golden brown and crispy.
+5. Arrange the potatoes in the air fryer basket in a single layer and cook for 15-20 minutes, shaking halfway through, until golden brown and crisp.

-6. Remove the fries, sprinkle with additional salt if needed, and serve hot.
+6. Remove the fries, sprinkle with a little extra salt if needed, and serve hot.

 Why this works in an air fryer